zhilizheng/qsubshcom/README.md

 ### Update:

+Feb 16, 2020: Fixed a bug when choosing a cluster engine.

 Jan 26, 2020: Added Slurm support.

 Apr 12, 2018: Exposed the number of cores to openMP OMP_NUM_THREADS variable.
 GCTA from 1.91.4 supports this feature.